Aaron-Bopp/TIM/40_Evergreens/You can be taught to invalidate your own emotions.md

-and for trans kids it lies more in how [[Our understanding of gender begins at a very early age]] and [[Children make wide assumptions about the world]] but these conditions are often [[co-morbid]] anyways
+and for trans kids it lies more in how [[Our understanding of gender begins at a very early age]] and [[Children make wide assumptions about the world]] but these populations heavily overlap anyways
 ]

-For example, [[Trans children will repress their dysphoria if they have been effectively taught it is unacceptable]] because of this and the [[Gender self-socialization model]], which is why [[You can discover your transness at any point in life]].
+For example, [[Trans children will repress their dysphoria if they have been effectively taught it is unacceptable]] which is why [[You can discover your transness at any point in life]].

 #TO/EXPLORE/WATCH #TO/PONDER/CONCEPT ["If You Have These 6 Beliefs", You Were Raised by a Narcissist Parents! - YouTube](https://www.youtube.com/watch?v=Ei8DITAQTrE&list=WL&index=143)